-Sequoia National Park and Kings Canyon National Park are jointly administered by one Superintendent and administrative staff with headquarters located at Ash Mountain (near Three Rivers, CA).
+Sequoia National Park and Kings Canyon National Parks are jointly administered by one Superintendent and administrative staff with headquarters located at Ash Mountain (near Three Rivers, CA).
 Within the administrative jurisdiction of these parks lie the heart of the rugged Sierra Nevada encompassing over 1,300 square miles of spectacular granite mountains, deep canyons and magnificent forests.
-Sequoia and Kings Canyon National Parks present a uniquely challenging work environment.
 These parks represent an extraordinary continuum of ecosystems (nearly 97% designated wilderness) arrayed along the greatest vertical relief (1,370 to 14,494 feet elevation) of any protected area in the lower 48 states.
 Poor air quality afflicts Sequoia and KingsCanyon National Parks, especially during summer months - generally May to October.
 High ozone levels may be the most harmful pollutant here.
 In summer months,concentrations often exceed the federal ozone health standards.
 For more information: https://www.nps.gov/seki/learn/nature/airqualityinfo.htm

 If you need detailed information on air pollution in this area, please contact the parks’ Air Resources Specialist at (559) 565-3777.

 Dependent upon work location, employee housing may be available for rent.
 Temporary employee housing units are typically shared with other temporary staff, and may be rustic in nature.
 There is no temporary employee housing available for families and/or pets.
 Government rental housing units may be occasionally available for permanent employees on a bid system.